 Achieving the best contract rate – individual factors

-- Direct or not? – if you are working direct for an end-client, there are no ‘middle men’ to pay, so you can keep the gross contract fee, which would usually be subject to an agency margin and ‘other’ administrative expenses.
+- Direct or not? – if you are working directly for an end-client, there are no ‘middle men’ to pay, so you can keep the gross contract fee, which would usually be subject to an agency margin and ‘other’ administrative expenses.

 - Agency margin – most recruiters will charge between 10% and 20% of the gross contract rate (the rate paid by the client).
 Although this margin is flexible, you will have to use strong negotiating skills to get an agent to reduce their take.